NavarroMauro/login-flask-bokeh/README.md

 pip install -r requirements.txt
 ```

-7. Add login-onrtools as a system service, so every time the server is restarted, the application will start automatically.
+7. Add login-flask-bokeh as a system service, so every time the server is restarted, the application will start automatically.

-The login-onrtools file is in /var/www/login-onrtools, so the name of the server must be entered in "ExecStart=...".
+The login-flask-bokeh file is in /var/www/login-flask-bokeh, so the name of the server must be entered in "ExecStart=...".

-login-onrtools.service
+login-flask-bokeh.service
 ```bash
 [Unit]
 #  specifies metadata and dependencies